nicholasbishop/cyusb/README.md

         qmake-qt4
         make -j

- 2. Make sure that the install.sh script is executable by changing the mode of install.sh file. e.g.: user@desktop:/home/user/cyusb_linux_1.0.5 $ chmod +x install.sh

- 3. The install.sh script compiles the cyusb_linux GUI application, and installs the libcyusb library and the application in the system directories (/usr/local/).
+ 3. The install.sh script compiles the cyusb_linux GUI application, and installs the libcyusb library and the application in the system directories (/usr by default).
     It also sets up a set of UDEV rules and updates the environment variables under the /etc directory.